pomona-oceans/gpc/README.md

   \mathbf{p}'_2=
   \mathbf{p}_0k_{2\leftarrow0} + \mathbf{p}_1k_{2\leftarrow1}
 $$
 You should check that this system is exactly equivalent to $\mathbf{p}'=K\mathbf{p}$ as $K$ has been defined so far.
 But there's something missing.
 We need to account for how each reservoir affects its own rate of change.
-Since each flux is proportional to the size of its source, we should expect that as a reservoir gets larger, its rate of change actually becomes more negative, since more phosphate is flowing out.
+Since each flux is proportional to the size of its source, we should expect that as a reservoir gets larger, its rate of change becomes more negative, since the rate of outflux is proportional to magnitude.
 For each flux, we have already accounted for the positie influence it has on its sink.
 Now we just need to match these to the negative influence it has on its source:
 $$\begin{gather*}
   \mathbf{p}'_0=
   \mathbf{p}_0(-k_{1\leftarrow0}-k_{2\leftarrow0}) + \mathbf{p}_1k_{0\leftarrow1} + \mathbf{p}_2k_{0\leftarrow2}\\